k0sproject/k0smotron/docs/resource-reference.md

         <td>object</td>
         <td>
           K0s defines the k0s configuration.
 Note, that some fields will be overwritten by k0smotron.
-If empty, will be used default configuration. @see https://docs.k0sproject.io/stable/configuration/<br/>
+If empty, the default k0s configuration is used.
+For details, see https://docs.k0sproject.io/stable/configuration/.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>postStartCommands</b></td>
         <td>[]string</td>
         <td>
-          PostStartCommands specifies commands to be run after starting k0s worker.<br/>
+          PostStartCommands specifies the commands that should be executed after the k0s worker node start.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>preInstalledK0s</b></td>
         <td>boolean</td>
         <td>
-          PreInstallK0s specifies whether k0s binary is pre-installed on the node.<br/>
+          PreInstalledK0s specifies whether the k0s binary is pre-installed on the node.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>preStartCommands</b></td>
         <td>[]string</td>
         <td>
-          PreStartCommands specifies commands to be run before starting k0s worker.<br/>
+          PreStartCommands specifies the commands that should be executed before the k0s worker node start.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#k0scontrollerconfigspectunneling">tunneling</a></b></td>
         <td>object</td>
         <td>
-          Tunneling defines the tunneling configuration for the cluster.<br/>
+          Tunneling defines the tunneling configuration of the cluster.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>version</b></td>
         <td>string</td>
         <td>
-          Version is the version of k0s to use.
-In case this is not set, k0smotron will use a version field of the Machine object.
-If it's empty, the latest version is used.
+          Version defines the version of k0s to be deployed.
+If the parameter is not set, k0smotron uses the Version field of the Machine object.
+If the Version field is empty, the latest version of k0s is used.
 Make sure the version is compatible with the k0s version running on the control plane.
-For reference see the Kubernetes version skew policy: https://kubernetes.io/docs/setup/release/version-skew-policy/<br/>
+For reference, see the Kubernetes version skew policy: https://kubernetes.io/docs/setup/release/version-skew-policy/.<br/>
         </td>
         <td>false</td>
       </tr></tbody>